Dough offering

-In Judaism, the dough offering (or separation of challah, הפרשת חלה) is an positive commandment requiring the owner of bread dough to give a part of the kneaded dough to a kohen (Jewish priest).
+In Judaism, the dough offering (or separation of challah, הפרשת חלה) is a positive commandment requiring the owner of bread dough to give a part of the kneaded dough to a kohen (Jewish priest).
 The obligation to separate the dough offering (henceforth: challah) from the dough begins the moment the dough is kneaded, but may also be separated after the loaves are baked.
 This commandment is one of the twenty-four priestly gifts.
 By biblical law the commandment is only obligatory in the Land of Israel, but rabbinic law applies it also to bread made outside the Land of Israel.

 The common modern practice in Orthodox Judaism is to burn (although simply throwing away the dough in a double-wrapped container is allowed) the portion to be given the Kohen, although giving the challah to a Kohen for consumption is permitted—even encouraged—outside Israel (permitted with restrictions, see article below for detail).